AveryCaldwell/CheersCheck/README.md

 #  Description 📝

 - A web application where alcohol enthusiasts can keep track of what's in their liquor cabinet.
-Users can make comments on other user's inventory as well.
-Using Handlebars.js as the templating language, Sequelize as the ORM, and express-session npm package for authentication.
+Using Handlebars.js as the templating language, Sequelize as the ORM, and express-session npm package for authentication, as well as, anime.js for animation and DataTables for inventory visualization.

 <br>